ajgon/lint-pack/README.md

 $ php app/console
 ...
 lint
-  lint:jshint                           Lint all src/*.js and app/*.js files with jshint
+  lint:jshint                           Lint all files with jshint lint:phpcs                            Lint all files with phpcs
 ```

 To use specific linter, just launch it, e.g. `php app/console lint:jshint`.